 The decision to send or not send Christmas cards can be a family discussion.
 If your family is like most families, one person is typically responsible for sending out the cards and may be the decision maker.

-Decision Is up to You
+The Decision Is Up to You

 There are no hard and fast etiquette rules about sending out Christmas cards the first Christmas after you've suffered a loss.
-Anyone you send a Christmas card knows of your loss.
+Anyone you send a Christmas card most likely knows of your loss.
 If you decide not to send cards, they will understand.
 However, many families find it comforting and reassuring to continue their Christmas card sending tradition.

 Family Portrait Christmas Cards

 If your family traditionally sends family portrait/photo styled Christmas cards, you may decide to go with a more traditional card this year.
 Some families may decide to continue the family portrait.
 This is another personal decision based on what you wish to do.
+There's no right or wrong.

-Message From Your Family Christmas Card
+Choosing a Message for Your Family Christmas Card

 - May God bless your family during the Christmas season.